-Fashion branding is an international industry, influencing a growing number of products and services.
-This distinctive programme helps you to develop both traditional and digital skills and expertise to succeed in this exciting and dynamic industry.
+Fashion is an international industry, influencing a growing number of products and services.
+This distinctive programme helps you to develop both traditional and digital skills and expertise in fashion brand development and communication to succeed in this exciting and dynamic industry.

 "The course gave students the opportunity to work on briefs given by real companies such as M&Co, Oxfam and start ups like Mallzee and Coolside.
 It was a great opportunity to follow a real brief and present our ideas to real 'clients'.
 It also gives an extra something to my CV."Robyn Deeley,